benaronow/4700-p6/README.md

 3. Good features/properties:
 We believe that we implemented the simulated DNS server in a relatively performant manner where there isn't much, if any, unnecessary behavior that would slow it down.
-The simplicity of our receive function (try local -> try external -> fail) is a positive feature and aided in our development of more complex features like caching.
+The simplicity of our receive function (try local -> try external -> send NXDOMAIN) is a positive feature and aided in our development of more complex features like caching.
 Our "recursive resolver" is also relatively minimalistic, simply updating the response by making new requests until it is valid, and made the integration of bailiwick checking and caching into our server very easy.